 Through collaborations with the Black Sash, I investigated the material workings of Net1's digital payment infrastructure.
-The Black Sash legal team used the evidence I gathered to litigate against predatory financial practices at the Constitutional Court.
-These collaborations helped transform grant payment from private to public control.
+The Black Sash legal team used the evidence gathered to litigate against predatory financial practices at the Constitutional Court, bringing grant payment from private to public control.

 I have also partnered with the Black Sash, Deborah James from the London School of Economics, and David Neves from the University of the Western Cape to explore the proliferation of payday loans to social grantees.
 We found even after grant payment moved to the Post Office, social grants are still used as collateral for credit.